-How well do you understand the flu and each year’s new flu vaccine?
-Do you know how the vaccine protects you against each year’s new flu strains?
-Arm you against the 2019 flu season, and make 2019 your healthiest year yet!
-If you make protecting yourself against the flu vaccine a priority, you directly protect everyone that you interact with from catching the flu, from you.
+How well do you understand the flu and each year's new flu vaccine?
+Do you know how the vaccine protects you against each year's new flu strains?
+Arm yourself against the 2021 flu season, and make 2021 your healthiest year yet!
+If you make protecting yourself against the flu a priority, you directly protect everyone that you interact with from catching the flu, from you.

 Truth #1: Don't wait to vaccinate

 "The most effective way to give your body extra power to fight off the flu or to protect yourself against its severe complications is to get a flu vaccine before the flu season starts," Dr Nematswerani concludes.
 "Flu vaccines are safe and proven to offer you a significant degree of protection against each year's prominent flu strains.
 And, if you do happen to get the flu, having had the vaccine will reduce the duration of your symptoms."

 Don't wait to vaccinate.
 Head to your nearest clinic, GP or pharmacy in time to protect yourself and your family this season.
 This year's flu vaccine will likely be available from the end of March.

 It's critical to understand that antibiotics only treat bacterial infections.
 Flu is a viral infection, so antibiotics cannot be used to treat flu.
 Giving antibiotics for flu is both harmful to the patient and also worsens a serious, global problem - that of bacteria growing ever more resistant to the drugs.
 This incorrect, or overuse, of antibiotics spikes during flu season.
 One may need antibiotics for secondary bacterial infections (i.e. an infection that occurs at the same time or following the flu and that is actually caused by bacteria), but a medical doctor is best positioned to advise on when an antibiotic is required.

 Truth #3: Viruses versus bacteria: Only viruses cause flu!
 Antibiotics only treat bacteria.